Skizzleblue/skizzleblue/README.md

 im not the best when it comes to social interactions soz :((

-add me on pt idm !
+add me on pt idm ! i do unadd freely so keep that in mind !

 ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦